sreerag1234/CS5830_Assignment3/README.md

 ## Task 2: Analytic Pipeline

 ### Overview:
-The Analytic Pipeline performs data analytics and visualization on the fetched data files.
-It waits for the archive to be available, unzips the archive, extracts CSV contents, filters data, computes monthly averages, and creates visualizations using geopandas.
+The Analytic Pipeline conducts data analysis and visualization on the acquired data files.
+It waits for the archive to become available, extracts the contents of the archive, filters data, calculates monthly averages, and generates visualizations using geopandas.

 ### Sub Tasks:
 - **Wait For Archive**